Chris Knox

-Christopher Alexander Knox (born 2 September 1952) is a New Zealand rock and roll musician, cartoonist and movie reviewer who emerged during the 1970s punk rock era with his bands the Enemy and Toy Love.
-After Toy Love disbanded in the early 1980s, Knox formed the duo Tall Dwarfs with guitarist, Alec Bathgate.
+Christopher Alexander Knox (born 2 September 1952) is a New Zealand musician, cartoonist and movie reviewer who emerged during the 1970s punk rock era with his bands the Enemy and Toy Love.
+After Toy Love disbanded in the early 1980s, Knox formed the duo Tall Dwarfs with guitarist Alec Bathgate.
 The Tall Dwarfs delivered unpolished sound and intense live shows.
 His 4-track machine was used to record most of the Flying Nun label's early singles.

 He has also released a number of solo, self-produced albums which feature his Casiotone, and an album under the pseudonym Friend.

 Biography

 Knox began his musical career in 1977 as a "local version (not copy) of Iggy Pop", as lead vocalist, fronting New Zealand's punk rockers the Enemy, which formed in Dunedin.
 He has played live in front of audiences all around New Zealand, winning a reputation for his sometimes confrontational style, and performed annually at Wellington's Bar Bodega.
 He has also extensively toured internationally.
 His swing through the US in 1995 included, among others, stops in Seattle to play the Crocodile Cafe.
 His minimalist, DIY sound played well to ears then-focused on grunge, with its retro-punk stylings.

 A long-time resident of Auckland, Knox spent time as a newspaper columnist and film reviewer for Real Groove.
 In 1986-1987, he edited and published three issues of a New Zealand comics anthology Jesus on a Stick.
 Starting in 1987, his satirical comic strip Max Media appeared in The New Zealand Herald every week until 2009.
 He has also been an occasional television film reviewer, hosted a Television New Zealand season of classic movies 'The Vault', and presented two seasons of arts series New Artland.

 At the 2001 New Zealand Music Awards Knox's ballad "Not Given Lightly" (1990) was announced as New Zealand's thirteenth best song of all time, as voted by APRA members.
 Knox wrote it for "John and Liesha's mother"—his then-partner Barbara—this track never scaled commercial heights though it has belatedly generated some income for the songwriter through its use in TV advertising (including for Vogel's bread).

 Knox launched his own label 'A Major Records' in 2006 to release the album Chris Knox and the Nothing.
 This was the first album Knox recorded in a professional studio, rather than in his trademark DIY style, since his time with Toy Love.